jakeva/bitcoin-pwcheck/README.md

 pwcheck
 ===========
 This bitcoin fork has a small extension added to the original codebase in order to make rapidly attempting passwords against the cryptographic security measures locking a bitcoin wallet easier to do.
-The extension is kept in pwcheck.cpp, build with `make -f makefile.["unix", "osx"] pwcheck`.
+The extension is kept in pwcheck.cpp, once you've inserted your wallets values build with `make -f makefile.["unix", "osx"] pwcheck`.

-All you need from your wallet is the following:
+You will need from your wallet the following:

 * Number of iterations  (wallet)
 * Salt  (wallet)